Walking-Cow-Inc/Quarantine-Chess-GUI/README.md

 ![Pawn conversion](https://github.com/Vatsav14/Project-Pictures/blob/master/Chess/chess-convert.gif)

 ## Contributing
-If you find any bugs or errors while playing around with the program, please feel free to highlight these under the issues tab.
+If you find any bugs or errors while playing around with the program, please feel free to highlight these under the Issues tab which you can find [here.](https://github.com/Walking-Cow-Inc/Quarantine-Chess-GUI/issues)

 If you would like to contribute some code, feel free to follow the steps given below to create a pull request.

 ### Step 1:
 * Option 1: Fork the repository using the `Fork` button on the top right.